Notifications and Events

 No user movement has been detected in the last two hours.
 They may need to be turned manually to maintain skin health.

 Most likely to be sleeping but loss of consciousness or bracelet removal can also cause this alert.
+As we age this alert becomes frequent.

 The wearer’s movement indicates that they have fallen and have not moved subsequently.
-If confirmed then consider visiting more often each day to avoid the danger of a long lie following a fall.

 Wearer has become active after a button press, fall notification or inactive notification.